Simultaneous Graphical Dynamic Modeling: SGDLMs in Counterfactual Forecasting

 where the component p.d.f.s are the implied conditional normals for $\y_{e_0t}$, and the mixture weights $\pi_{rt}(\y_{ct}) \propto p(\y_{ct}|\bTheta_t^r,\bLambda_t^r,\cD_{t-1})$ simply involve evaluations of the corresponding marginal normal p.d.f.s at $\y_{ct}.$ The strategy is then to generate a sample of $\y_{e_0t}$ from the above mixture of normals, and on each sampled value generate $\bTheta_t,\bLambda_t|\y_{ct},\y_{e_0t},\cD_{t-1}$ with the usual SGDLM importance sampling weights proportional to $|\I-\bGamma_t|_+.$ The resulting IS weights will reflect additional variation due to uncertainty about $\y_{e_0t}$; this is implicit as each parameter sample relies on its corresponding sampled value of the missing data.

-The computational details simply involve multivariate normal density evaluations and multinomial sampling.
-Technical details related to computational efficiencies, as well as relevant theoretical developments, are given in Appendix~\ref{app:smcdetails}.
+Computations involve multivariate normal density evaluations and multinomial sampling.
+Technical details and relevant theoretical developments are given in Appendix~\ref{app:smcdetails}.
 The MC sample size $R$ can be increased with limited computational demands, and this may be important in improving the resulting IS performance.